 Many students arrive at Springer having had significant difficulty at another school, but they leave Springer knowledgable, self-aware, confident and resilient.
 This is the result of a thoughtfully designed academic program, a well-rounded education, and thoughtful supports to meet an array of student needs.

 A change of pace for students to thrive.
 Many students with learning disabilities thrive in motion or in the arts.
 Therefore, Springer’s master schedule ensures that students take Physical Education, Art and Music each at least once every week.
-This allows an intentional, necessary break from rigorous academic remediation as well as an opportunity to develop skills that they could build on for years after Springer.
+This allows an intentional, necessary break from rigorous academic remediation as well as an opportunity to develop skills that they can build on for years after Springer.

 Investing in the whole child.
 Springer is a small school of roughly 200 students who are all supported by professionals hired to meet a variety of specific needs to support student learning.
 Our Speech-Language Pathologists, Occupational Therapists, and Psychological Services staff work with individual students, and sometimes in small groups, to meet student needs, building skills and confidence along the way.
 Springer takes a great deal of pride in being a humble community with a deep, highly regarded system of student support.